network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 conditions (e.g., 5G downstream and LTE upstream) or the routing changes within the ISPs.
-To measure responsiveness under working conditions, the algorithm must saturate both directions.
+To measure responsiveness under working conditions, the algorithm must explore both directions.

 One approach could be to measure responsiveness in the uplink and downlink in parallel.
 It would allow for a shorter test run-time.